przemek83/penna-model/README.md

 # Potential further improvements
 * Upgrade code to use C++20/23.
-* Increase test coverage.
-* Setup static analysis (CppCheck, Clang Tidy, SonarQube).
 * Make the size of the genome configurable (use something different from std::bitset).
 * Simplify the generation of results.
-Currently, it is somewhat complex and advanced.
+Currently, it is somewhat complex.